Pre-production: In music

 In the music industry, pre-production is a process whereby a recording artist spends time creating and refining their musical ideas.
 The artist thus produces a song's demo recording, or rough draft, in order to establish the song's creative premise.
 This reduces the time and money spent in expensive studios.
 The goal is to enter into the major recording phase of production with the basic and most promising ideas having been already established.

 Notable producers who preferred this process have included Bruce Fairbairn and Bob Rock.
 They have both produced successful albums such as Bon Jovi's Slippery When Wet, Mötley Crüe's Dr. Feelgood, Metallica's The Black Album, and Aerosmith's Permanent Vacation.

+In Industry

+Before manufacturing and mass production can ensue, industries have to go through a crucial period of creatively developing plans on the basis of criteria backed by science and or culture.
+Different iterations of these plans are carefully tested, collecting data that result in higher levels of efficiency, quality, and or profitability.